 Although I’m an aviation geek, train travel is my travel of choice.
-It could be the freedom and comfort of being able to walk around and stretch your legs or the fact that most trains have bar cars.
+It could be the freedom and comfort of being able to walk around and stretch your legs.
+The fact that most trains have bar cars certainly doesn’t hurt.
 Then there is the fact that my grandparents ran a train station, one that my mother grew up in.
 Either way, it was a few memorable European train station stops that really started this love affair.
-I have travelled by train to many great destinations in Europe and alongside being comfortable, it was the train stations that provided some of my fondest memories.
+I have travelled by train to many great destinations in Europe and, alongside being comfortable, it was the train stations that provided some of my fondest memories.

 Here are a few of my favourites.

 Gare du Nord – Paris, France

 Although this north Paris train station is one of the busiest in the world, it was the realization that train stations in Europe are so much more than getting from A to B that makes it a memorable European train station to me.
-Gare du Nord was the first major train station I ever passed through and I was amazed at how alive it was on that cold Sunday evening.
+Gare du Nord was my first major train station.
+I was amazed at how alive it was on that cold Sunday evening.
 Inside its historic 1864 walls, Parisians and guests were having a drink, buying groceries, and shopping.
 All between catching trains or waiting on family or friends.

 Keleti Railway Station – Budapest

 Really, this memorable European train station stop should go to some dirt patch in middle-of-nowhere Slovakia, but I have no idea what the name of it is.
 Regardless, it was there I saw a beautiful backpacker chase down our train.
 I questioned my Australian train-mates why there would be a backpacker here when they said that they knew her.
-Turns out she was locked out of the sleeper car and had to run from one car to the next to get in – before the train started moving again.
+Turns out, she was locked out of the sleeper car and had to run from one car to the next.
+All before the train started moving again mind you.

 Bergen Station, Bergen Norway